 These are just the starting points before you begin to get into the details of your go-to-market strategy.

 Many of the tips are transferable beyond fashion to most online businesses.
 There are some caveats included because, in reality, tips can’t always cover the variety of situations that might impact a site.

 Successful ecommerce strategies include all of the following:

 - Consistently monitored backlink profile

 - Simple yet effective Digital Analytics Tracking

 We hope you’ve found these tips useful and can take these technical strategies away and interpret for your own ecommerce businesses.
 If you want further reading on this subject, check out our ecommerce guide for optimising through site taxonomy.

 If you’d like a more in-depth personal analysis and a bespoke strategy, our SEO experts are on hand.
-Get in touch by contacting our Head of New Business [email protected], we’d love to hear from you.
+Get in touch with the team here, we'd love to hear from you